Agha Mohammad Khan Qajar: Rest of reign

 Agha Mohammad Khan restored Iran to a unity it had not had since Karim Khan.
 He reunited the territory of contemporary Iran and the Caucasus region which had been part of the concept of Iran for centuries.
 He was, however, a man of extreme violence who killed almost all who could threaten his hold on power, a trait he showed in several of his campaigns.
 A year after Agha Mohammad Khan re-subjugated the Caucasus, he also captured Khorasan.
 Shah Rukh, ruler of Khorasan and grandson of Nader Shah, was tortured to death because Agha Mohammad Khan thought that he knew of Nadir's legendary treasures.

 In 1786, Agha Mohammad Khan moved his capital from Sari in his home province of Mazandaran to Tehran.
 He was the first Iranian ruler to make Tehran—the successor to the great city of Ray—his capital, although both the Safavids and the Zands had expanded the town and built palaces there.
-One of the main reasons noted for moving the capital farther south was to remain in close reach of Azarbaijan and Iran's integral Caucasian territories in the North Caucasus and South Caucasus, at that time not yet ceded to Imperial Russia, their fate in the course of the 19th century.
+One of the main reasons noted for moving the capital farther south was to remain in close reach of Azerbaijan and Iran's integral Caucasian territories in the North Caucasus and South Caucasus, at that time not yet ceded to Imperial Russia, their fate in the course of the 19th century.
 He was formally crowned in 1796 and founded the Qajar dynasty.

 Although the Russians briefly took and occupied Derbent and Baku during the expedition of 1796 under the command of count Valerian Zubov, Agha Mohammad Khan successfully expanded Iranian influence into the Caucasus, reasserting Iranian sovereignty over its former dependencies in the region.
 He was, however, a notoriously cruel ruler, who reduced Tbilisi to ashes, while massacring and carrying away its Christian population, much as he had done with his Muslim subjects.
 He based his strength on tribal manpower like Genghis Khan, Timur and Nader Shah.